On The Isoperimetric Spectrum of Graphs and Its Approximations: Introduction

-The chapter on isoperimetric numbers and Cheeger-type inequalities is a classic in geometric analysis and has been considered from many different aspects and points of view \cite{BAN80,BUS92,CHA84,DIA88,LUB94,MT05}.
-The study of such concepts in the discrete case, although more recent, has also been a center of attention mainly because of its many diverse connections to important problems of the century, both applied and theoretical in nature \cite{ALFI96,CH97,COL98,CV1,CV2,DIA03,GOD,HAR04,Le91,SAL?,SAL97}.\\ Let us recall (e.g. see \cite{SAL97}) the definition of the classical Cheeger constant of a Markov chain\footnote[3]{By abuse of language we only refer to the kernel instead of the stochastic process itself.} $K$ on a connected simple base-graph $G=(V(G),E(G))$, with a stationary distribution $\pi$, as
+The chapter on isoperimetric numbers and Cheeger-type inequalities is a classic in geometric analysis as well as spectral graph theory and has been considered from many different aspects and points of view \cite{BAN80,BUS92,CHA84,DIA88,GY03,LUB94,MT06}.
+The study of such concepts in the discrete case, although more recent, has also been a center of attention mainly because of its many diverse connections to important problems of the century, both applied and theoretical in nature (e.g. see \cite{ALFI96,BHT00,CH97,COL98,CV1,CV2,DIA03,GOD,HAR04,HT04,Le91,MOH89,SAL?,SAL97,SIMA00}).\\ Let us recall (e.g. see \cite{SAL97}) the definition of the classical Cheeger constant of a Markov chain\footnote{By abuse of language we only refer to the kernel instead of the stochastic process itself.} $K$ on a directed base-graph $G=(V(G),E(G))$, with a nowherezero stationary distribution $\pi$, as

 where